Cho Sik: Biography

-Cho Sik was born in Samga-hyeon, Gyeongsang Provice (present-day Samga-myeon, Hapcheon-gun, Gyeongsangnam-do) in 1501 (the seventh year of Yeonsangun's reign) and died in 1572 (the fifth year of Seonjo's reign).
+Cho Sik was born in Samga-hyeon, Gyeongsang Province (present-day Samga-myeon, Hapcheon-gun, Gyeongsangnam-do) in 1501 and died in 1572.
 After failing the civil service examination at the late age of 37, he lived as a hermit, devoting himself to scholarly research and teaching disciples.
 As his scholarly reputation grew, he was repeatedly recommended for government posts, but he declined all offers.
 Instead, he frequently submitted petitions criticizing the abuses and corruption stemming from the king's relatives' political maneuvering and demanding reforms.

-His disciples, including Jeong In-hong, Choi Yeong-gyeong and Jeong Gu, formed the Nammyeong School (남명학파; 南冥學派), which became the core of the Northern faction during the reign of King Gwanghaegun.
+His disciples; including Jeong In-hong, Choi Yeong-gyeong, and Jeong Gu; formed the Nammyeong School (남명학파; 南冥學派), which became the core of the Northern faction during the reign of King Gwanghaegun.
 The Nammyeong School strove to implement Cho's scholarly emphasis on practical application in real-world politics.

-Alongside Toegye Yi Hwang (이황; 李滉; 1501–1570), they are regarded as forming the twin pillars of Joseon Neo-Confucianism (성리학; 性理學) in the southern province.
+Alongside Yi Hwang (1501–1570), they are regarded as forming the twin pillars of Joseon Neo-Confucianism (성리학; 性理學) in the southern province.
 In contrast, Yi Hwang's disciples became deeply immersed in the theory of li and qi (이기론; 理氣論) in Neo-Confucianism.

 Early life

 Cho Sik's courtesy name was Geonjung (건중; 楗仲 meaning 'strong and upright'), and his art name was Nammyeong (남명; 南冥 meaning 'southern sea').
 His father, Cho Ŏnhyŏng (조언형; 曺彦亨), was an officer at the Office of Foreign Affairs Documents (승문원; 承文院), and his mother was Lady Yi, daughter of Yi Guk, a prominent figure in the Sancheong region, from the Incheon Yi clan.

 Born in 1501 in Togol, Samga County, Gyeongsang Province, he moved to Seoul with his father between the ages of four and seven.
 He subsequently travelled to various regions following his father's postings, primarily residing in Seoul until his mid-twenties.

 During this time, he formed a close friendship with the neighbouring brothers Yi Yun-gyeong and Yi Jun-gyeong, who would later become high-ranking officials.
 They studied under the same teacher.

 At the age of 18, he moved to the foot of Mt.
 Bukaksan and formed a lifelong friendship with Seong Un.
-He was deeply upset by the execution of Cho Kwangjo (조광조; 趙光祖; 1482–1520) during the Third Literati Purge of 1519 (기묘사화; 己卯士禍) and the exile of his uncle, Cho Yeon-gyeong.
+He was deeply upset by the execution of Cho Kwangjo (1482–1520) during the Third Literati Purge of 1519 (기묘사화; 己卯士禍) and the exile of his uncle, Cho Yeon-gyeong.

 For the next seven to eight years, he devoted himself to reading at a temple near Seoul and took the civil service examinations.
 He passed the preliminary examination at the age of 22, but failed the final examination.
 At 26, he mourned his father's death and returned to his hometown.
 After completing the three-year mourning period, he continued to read Chinese classics and enjoyed making friends and engaging in discussions on Neo-Confucianism.
 His wife's family were renowned as wealthy landowners in Gimhae.
 With their support, he achieved financial stability, enabling him to devote himself entirely to his studies.